-Climbing atop your roof is a perilous prospect.
-And most homeowners are not equipped to do it safely, as it requires both experience and special equipment to do it without risking injury.
+Climbing atop your roof is a perilous prospect and most homeowners are not equipped to do it safely, as it requires both experience and specialized equipment to do it without risking injury.
 If you suspect your roof has incurred damage, choose a well-known local roofer with good ratings to do an inspection for you.

 We highly recommend using a HAAG certified inspector, because they are trained to look for damage as thoroughly as your insurance adjuster is.
 This way, you get reliable, accurate results from your roof inspection.